LaserQueue/LaserQueue/API.md

 ### Display queue
-This will be returned by the null action, or most calls that change the queue.
 The frontend should render the queue based on data in here.
-If in `deauths`, the frontend should call the `shame` action to acknowledge its shame (this is when an incorrect password hash has been received).
-If in `auths`, the frontend should make clear that the user is authed and therefore allowed to perform actions that require auth.

 ```
 {
 	"action": "display"
-	"queue": <the queue object as List>.
+	"queue": <the queue object as List>
-	"auths": <the first halves of every authed sid as List>
-	"deauths": <the first halves of every sid that failed to auth as List>
 }
 ```